Luxottica Retail UK Limited

 Luxottica Retail UK Limited is part of the group of companies controlled by Luxottica Group S.p.A.
 (Luxottica Group).
 The Group has its head office in Italy.

-Luxottica Group S.p.A. is a company listed on Borsa Italiana and on the New York Stock Exchange.
+Luxottica Group S.p.A. is a company listed on Borsa Italiana.
 It has a traditional management and control system.
-The Group’s governance is established in compliance with the provisions of Borsa Italiana, Consob, the SEC and the NYSE, according to the highest standards of corporate governance.
+The Group’s governance is established in compliance with the provisions of Borsa Italiana and Consob, according to the highest standards of corporate governance.

 The Group implements its business strategies through the presence of subsidiary companies in the various countries in which it operates.